What to Wear in Venice and What to Pack

 Of course, the pictures of women in long flowy dresses and high heels on the charming Venice bridges look gorgeous, but… I really don’t understand how these ladies don’t break their legs.

 If you want to look a bit less sporty, sandals are a good option.
 Until recently, I was quite against sandals, but then my friend showed Teva sandals to me.
-And then, of course, a ton of targeted ads showed up where lots of different cute sandals appeared.

 There are good looking options out there!
 Who knew?!